ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ## 3.0 Types

-Back in the shader model 1 days, GPUs had no integer or bool support in hardware, so they were just floats in disguise (which is why you can use floats when indexing into arrays)
+Back in the shader model 1 days, GPUs had little-to-no integer or bool support in hardware, so they were just floats in disguise (which is why you can use floats when indexing into arrays)

 But now there is actual support, so integers and bools have their own registers
 ```hlsl